BabyLM Challenge

 • given extra space for ethics/limitations, though these sections are optional

-We allow dual submissions of archival papers with one of the co-sponsored workshops (CoNLL and CMCL).
-In the event that an archival paper is accepted to both BabyLM and one of these workshops, it can only appear in one of their proceedings (i.e., it must be withdrawn from one venue).
+We allow dual submissions of archival papers.
+If an archival paper is accepted by both BabyLM and another venue, it can only appear in one of their proceedings (i.e., it must be withdrawn from one venue).

-BabyLM will hold its own review process, separate from CoNLL and CMCL, and the proceedings will appear in their own volume.
-The acceptance criteria are based on soundness: We plan only to reject submissions that make incorrect or unjustified claims.
-Other feedback will be directed at the improvement of submissions.
+BabyLM will hold its own review process, and the proceedings will appear in their own volume.
+The acceptance criteria are based on soundness and fit: We plan only to reject submissions that make incorrect or unjustified claims or else are not related to the BabyLM topic.
+Other feedback will be directed toward improving submissions.